Making money from your website isn’t a myth. It’s doable by anyone.

 32. Create a paid directory/business page – You charge people for listing or subscribing to the page.

-33. Just copy what others are doing – My personal favourite! 😉
+33. Just copy what others are doing – Our personal favorite! 😉

 P.S.
 If you wish to use this infographic on your website, feel free to do so.

 P.S.S.
 If you know any other ways to monetize websites, let me know in the comment section.
-I’ll add it to the list and credit you by putting your name under it.
+We’ll add it to the list and credit you by putting your name under it.